 Changes or alterations have been required in, or incorporated into, the Proposed Project Alternative which would avoid or substantially lessen this potentially significant environmental effect as identified in the FEIR/FEIS.
+Such changes or alterations are within the responsibility and jurisdiction of another public agency and not the agency making the finding, and have been adopted by such other agency or can and should be adopted by such other agency.

 Because construction of Off-site Water Facilities components could require the removal of trees, including oak species, the County of Sacramento may require a permit for the pruning or removal of protected trees within its jurisdiction.
 Therefore, this direct and indirect impact is considered potentially significant.
-[Similar]